How to Go Solar

 Explore Your Solar Potential

-Boulder's rooftop solar tool will help you: determine how much electricity you can produce on your rooftop; estimate system cost and payback time; connect with solar contractors and financial rebates and incentives; and learn more about how your use of renewable energy impacts the climate.
+Google's rooftop solar tool can help you: determine how much electricity you can produce on your rooftop; estimate system cost and payback time; and connect with solar contractors and financial rebates and incentives.

 Find a Solar Contractor